hujilin1229/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jilin Hu is a tenure-track assistant professor in Department of Computer Science at Aalborg University.
-He was a Research Assocaite at Inception Institute of Artificial Intelligence, UAE under the supervision of Prof. Jianbing Shen.
-He obtained the Ph.D. degree from Aalborg Unviersity in 2019, under the supervision of Prof. Christian S. Jensen and Prof. Bin Yang.
+Jilin Hu is a tenure-track assistant professor in [Department of Computer Science at Aalborg University](https://www.cs.aau.dk/).
+He was a Research Assocaite at Inception Institute of Artificial Intelligence, UAE under the supervision of [Prof. Jianbing Shen](https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=zh-CN).
+He obtained the Ph.D. degree from Aalborg Unviersity in 2019, under the supervision of [Prof. Christian S. Jensen](http://people.cs.aau.dk/~csj/) and [Prof. Bin Yang](http://people.cs.aau.dk/~byang/).
 From Oct.
 2017 to April.
-2018, he visited University of California, Berkeley under the supervision of Prof. Bayern.
+2018, he visited University of California, Berkeley under the supervision of [Prof. Alexandre Bayen](https://www2.eecs.berkeley.edu/Faculty/Homepages/bayen.html).